charlotte-ruby/impressionist/README.md

    not necessary to specify "impressionist" (usage #1) in the top of you controller if you are using this method.
-If you add "impressionist" to the top of your controller and also use this method in your action, it will result in 2 impressions being logged (but associated with one request_hash)
+If you add "impressionist" to the top of your controller and also use this method in your action, it will result in 2 impressions being logged (but associated with one request_hash).
+   If you're using [friendly_id](https://github.com/norman/friendly_id) be sure to log impressionist this way, as params[:id] will return a string(url slug) while impressionable_id is a Integer column in database.

         def show
           @widget = Widget.find